s4kai/s4kai/README.md

-# Hi everyon, I'm Vinicius Sakai 👋
+# Hi everyone, I'm Vinicius Sakai 👋

 A back-end student and developer who loves new technologies and challenges that make me think, transform and increase my knowledge